kaleidos-ventures/taiga-resources/content/extend/how-can-i-contribute.md

 We are eager to get your help translating Taiga.
 It's easy (and fun!): just access our team of translators with the link below, set up an account in Weblate and start contributing.
 Join us to make sure your language is covered! **[Help Taiga to translate content](https://hosted.weblate.org/projects/taiga/ "Help Taiga to translate content")**

 **Localization Bugs**: Taiga use Weblate to manage the i18n files so don't submit a pull request to those files (except -en.json).
 To fix a translation, just access our team of translators, set up an account in the [Taiga Weblate project](https://hosted.weblate.org/projects/taiga/) and start contributing.

-## UI enhancements

-Taiga is made for developers and designers.
-We care enormously about UI because usability and design are both critical aspects of the Taiga experience.

-If you have some ideas to make Taiga UI better, we will love to receive your feedback.
-Please send us your enhancement, with the reason and, if possible, an example.
-Our design and UX team will review your proposal as soon as possible.
-We recommend you to use our [mailing list](https://groups.google.co.uk/d/forum/taigaio) so we can have a lot of different opinions and debate.